Koko Isle

 No analysis available

-Common-area electricity appears to be included for Koko Isle based on 16 of 20 current MLS listings checking OTCOEX.
-The public remarks do not explicitly mention hall/elevator/amenity power, so this is a strong MLS-derived inference rather than direct textual confirmation.
+Common-area electricity appears to be included in the maintenance fee for Koko Isle, with 17 of 20 current listings checking OTCOEX.
+The public remarks do not explicitly mention common electric, but the repeated MLS pattern across many listings suggests this is reliable building-level data rather than agent copy-paste noise.

 No analysis available